top of page

 menopause, sexual assault, domestic violence, body image, discrimination, racism and harassment.
 I’m sex-positive and specialize in helping women to become more intimate with their bodies and obtain optimal sexual pleasure.

-Recently I have completed trainings on menstrual health and nutrition for mental health.
-I enjoy helping those who menstruate learn more about their cycle and live in a way that's more aligned with this process.
+I have completed trainings in menstrual health and nutrition for mental health and I enjoy helping those who menstruate learn more about their cycle and live in a way that's more aligned with this process.
 I once read that being aware of your cycle is the greatest gift of self-care you can give yourself.

 Highly Sensitive People